jyao1/VariableEx/Readme.md

-# This package is to demonstrate how to support password based UEFI Variable integrity and confidentiality.
+# This package is to demonstrate how to support key based UEFI Variable integrity and confidentiality.

 ## How to build?
 Just build it as a normal EDKII package.